asgunjal/profile/README.md

-# Ajit Gunjal - Specialist Software Engineer
+# Ajit Gunjal - Tech Lead

 Welcome to my GitHub profile!
 I am a **Specialist Software Engineer** with over **13 years of experience** in **FinTech, E-Commerce, and Telecom** domains.
 I specialize in **web application development**, **Azure cloud migration**, and **microservices architecture**.